General Admission Requirements

 English Language Proficiency

-- If your first language is not English, you may need to take an English Language Test
+- If your first language is not English, you may be required to present proof of English language proficiency.